-Students who are enrolled at least half-time (six credits) during the summer session may request to be reviewed for Federal Direct Unsubsidized Stafford Loan eligibility for the summer term.
+Students who are enrolled at least half-time (six credits per semester) during the summer session may request to be reviewed for Federal Direct Unsubsidized and Graduate PLUS Loan eligibility for the summer term.
 The Office of Financial Aid will determine the student's eligibility for federal and/or private loans for this period of enrollment based on FAFSA information and financial aid history.
 A student will be offered federal loans for a borrower-based year consisting of two terms, either summer/fall or spring/summer, unless the student is graduating or changing enrollment status.

-In order to award aid to the student, the Office of Financial Aid needs a valid FAFSA on file for the appropriate academic year, as well as a completed Seasonal Loan Request form.
-The Office of Financial Aid will use this form to determine the cost of attendance and budget for the terms being awarded.
+In order to offer aid to the student, the Office of Financial Aid needs a valid FAFSA on file for the appropriate academic year.
+Students borrowing loans for a BBAY (i.e. summer/fall or spring/summer) should also submit a Seasonal Loan Request form, which the Office of Financial Aid will use to determine the cost of attendance and budget for the terms being awarded.
 Students must complete the form in full with information for both terms; otherwise it will not be processed.

-Students should understand that Federal Direct Unsubsidized Stafford Loans taken during summer sessions still count toward their aggregate loan limits and may result in using up eligibility more quickly than with a traditional two-semester year (fall/spring).
+Students should understand that Federal Direct Unsubsidized Loans taken during summer sessions still count towards aggregate loan limits and may result in exhausting eligibility more quickly than with a traditional two-semester year (fall/spring).
 Students should also be aware that most scholarships and grants are only offered during the fall and spring semesters.